Best MTB body armor 2023 – top options for protection and comfort

 Many brands aim to offer the best MTB body armor to meet the specific demands of mountain bikers riding on modern bikes, exploring trails that are so well designed they allow for higher speeds (and sometimes higher risks) than ever.

-The most commonly used piece of protective kit in your locker is likely to be your best MTB helmet, and beyond that, riders usually wear knee pads and MTB gloves.
+The most commonly used piece of protective kit in your locker is likely to be your best MTB helmet, and beyond that, riders usually wear knee pads, elbow pads and MTB gloves.
 Nowadays, we’re also seeing more riders add a lightweight, unobtrusive protection layer under their jerseys to shield the torso, back or shoulders.

 The best MTB body armor can be as stripped back as a simple back plate held in place by a mesh vest, through to fully-featured front and rear panels and incorporated shoulder guards.
 It stands to reason that the more protection you add, the greater the weight you'll need to carry.
 Also, extra materials and coverage should (but don’t always) impact on comfort, breathability and cooling.